yschang/CLI-RPN-Calculator/README.md

 ## Trade-offs, or What I Might Do Differently If I Spend Additional Time
-If I were to spend additional time on the project, I would have definitely created a list of test cases and run those test cases to fix any bug that I haven't found.
+If I were to spend additional time on the project, I would have definitely come up with more hardcore test cases and run those test cases to fix any bug that I haven't found.

 ## How To Run The Code